-Mustang II Crossmember Kit - Coil Overs
+Mustang II Crossmember Kit for Coil Overs or ShockWaves

 Either manual or power steering can be used and the passenger side mount has a slot to take the later model power rack.
 As with all Mustang II aftermarket crossmembers, spacers must be used with the later (Fox-body) power rack.
 These spacers are available from Welder Series as #24410.